6 Reasons to Eat Less Cooked Foods

 2. WE ARE THE ONLY SPECIES ON THE PLANET WHO AREN'T RAW FOODISTS

-The fact that we are the only species on the planet who aren't raw foodists (with the exception of our pets) and the fact that we are the only species on the planet who are experiencing global epidemics of deadly dietary related health problems, such as obesity, heart disease, and diabetes (with the exception of our pets) is strong evidence that we aren't eating the way that we were designed to.
+The fact that we are the only species on the planet who aren't raw foodists (with the exception of the animals we feed) and the fact that we are the only species on the planet who are experiencing an epidemic of deadly dietary related health problems such as obesity, heart disease, and diabetes (with the exception of the animals we feed) is strong evidence to me that we aren't eating the way that we were designed to eat.

-Think about it, there are millions of different life forms on this planet, and some of them are so small that a million of them could be living in your eyeball right now without you even realizing it, while other creatures like whales are over 100 feet long and have a tongue that weighs several tons.
+Think about it, there are millions of different life forms on this planet, and the diversity can be mind-bending to even think about.
+(Some lifeforms are so small that a million of them could be living in your eyeball right now without you even realizing it, while some lifeforms are as tall as skyscrapers, and some lifeforms only live for one day while others can live for thousands of years!)

-So with all of the different life forms on this planet, and the fact that they all go their entire lifetime from birth to death eating a 100% raw food diet, wouldn't it make sense that we make raw foods a big part of our diets?
+So with all of the other lifeforms on the planet, and the fact that every single one of them can go their entire lifetime from birth to death on a 100% raw food diet, maybe it wouldn't be that "radical" of an idea for us to incorporate more raw foods in our diet.

-Every year people are willing to spend billions of dollars on products that are designed to make them look younger, but they won't just eat more raw fruits & vegetables.
+Every year people are willing to spend BILLIONS of dollars on products that are designed to make them look younger and healthier, but they won't simply buy and eat more raw fruits & vegetables.

-Sure, they'll take cucumber slices and put them over their eyes, or they'll buy avocados, bananas, and strawberries to mash up and spread on their face as natural facials to get them younger looking skin, but they won't simply add these great foods to their diet.
-(Which would eventually give them the same benefits plus a whole lot more!)
+Sure, they'll buy raw cucumbers so they can cut them into slices to put them over their eyes, or they'll buy raw avocados to mash up and spread all over their faces in the hopes of getting younger and healthier looking skin, but they won't simply add these amazing foods to their diets which would give them many of the same benefits plus many more!

-You are what you eat, and in the same way that if you eat a lot of oily foods you will end up with oily skin and hair, if you start to eat a lot of healthy and beautiful foods (like colorful raw fruits and vegetables) you will start to look more healthy and beautiful too.
+You are what you eat, and in the same way that if you eat a lot of oily foods you will end up with oily skin and hair, if you want to look more more beautiful and pleasing to the eye, start eating colorful raw fruits and vegetables which are naturally beautiful and pleasing to the eye.

 5. LESS TIME IN THE KITCHEN